avantika-da/Customer_Behavior_Analysis/README.md

 python data_cleaning.py

-View Dashboard: Open the Sales_Dashboard.pbix file in Power BI and refresh the data connection, pointing it to your local PostgreSQL instance.
+View Dashboard: Open the customer_shopping_behavior.pbix file in Power BI and refresh the data connection, pointing it to your local PostgreSQL instance.